vonhraban/docs-1/index.md

 ## Getting Started

 - Start writing services using the [go-micro](go-micro.html) framework.
-- Interact with your service using the [micro](toolkit.html) toolkit.
+- Interact with your service using the [micro](runtime.html) runtime.

 ## Resources